 Get-NetFirewallRule -Action Block -Enabled True -Direction Outbound | %{$_.Name; $_ | Get-NetFirewallApplicationFilter}

-As you can see, the Get-NetFirewallRule cmdlet doesn’t show network ports and IP addresses for your firewall rules.
-To display the detailed information about allowed inbound (outbound) connections in a more convenient way showing the port numbers, use the following PowerShell script:
+As you can see, the Get-NetFirewallRule cmdlet doesn’t show network ports and IP addresses for firewall rules.
+To display the detailed information about allowed inbound (outbound) connections in a more convenient way with the port numbers, use the following PowerShell script:

 Get-NetFirewallRule -Action Allow -Enabled True -Direction Inbound |